Choreography + Film

 The film was recored on the Delaware River.
 A location where slave ships traveled, enslaved folks moved toward freedom, slave catchers patrolled, and where Black folks lived and are living.

-Performers Pictured: Lee Edwards, Clarricia Golden, Mawu Gora, James Whitfield, Mynesha Whyte, and Brionna Williams.
+Pictured: Lee Edwards, Clarricia Golden, Mawu Gora, James Whitfield, Mynesha Whyte, and Brionna Williams.

 Photos: Mike Hurwitz at KYLD 31st Inhale (2017), Tony Turner at The Wassaic Project (2017), and Whitney Browne at iKada Dance’s Poetic Spirit (2018)